 We’re now working to develop the tools and resources needed to achieve 40 per cent energy savings in the multi-residential sector.
 This goal is in line with Toronto’s TransformTO climate plan.

-TAF will undertake deep retrofits to four multi-unit residential buildings in the GTHA, examining technical feasibility, financial viability and social benefits.
+TAF will undertake deep retrofits to four multi-family buildings in the GTHA, examining technical feasibility, financial viability and social benefits.

 - Cut energy use and carbon emissions by 40%